ivy-llc/ivy/docs/tracer/tracer.rst

 .. code-block:: python

-    # Trace the function eagerly (compilation happens here)
+    # Trace the function eagerly (tracing happens here)
     eager_graph = ivy.trace(fn, args=(x, y))

-    # Trace the function lazily (compilation does not happen here)
+    # Trace the function lazily (tracing does not happen here)
     lazy_graph = ivy.trace(fn)

     # Trace and return the output
     out = lazy_graph(x, y)

-To sum up, lazy compilation enables you to delay the compilation process until you have the necessary inputs during execution.
+To sum up, lazy tracing enables you to delay the tracing process until you have the necessary inputs during execution.
 This is particularly useful in cases like compiling libraries, where it’s not feasible to provide valid arguments for every function call.